Poon Hill Trek in January and February: Your Winter Guide to Poon Hill

 The Poon Hill trek is suitable for all kinds of trekkers, and you don’t need much experience for this trek.
 Anyone with an average fitness level can take this trek at any time of the year.

-For those who want to do a longer trek in the Annapurna region, they can consider doing the Annapurna Base Camp Trek, which includes a visit to Poon Hill as well.
+For those who want to do a longer trek in the Annapurna region, they can consider doing the 8-day Annapurna Base Camp Trek, which includes a visit to Poon Hill as well.

 However, trekking in winter is slightly more challenging compared to other months due to the cold weather.
 Therefore, a little bit of preparation prior to the trek can be helpful.